isaacnmm/pestpolicy-hugo2XX/content/posts/i-saw-one-cockroach-should-i-be-worried/index.md

 ###  **3. ****Oriental Cockroach**

 The scientific name for this roach is Blatta orientalis Linnaeus.
 Its commonly known as the water bug due to its tendency to inhabit damp areas such as the basements.
-Its color ranges from dark brown to black but the wings are non
+Its color ranges from dark brown to black but the wings are non-functional.
-- functional.

 ###  **4. ****Brown Banded Roach**